-“Rach 2 by 6” Rachmaninoff “Piano Concerto No.2”
+“Rach 2 by 6″ Rachmaninoff “Piano Concerto No.2 in C minor, Op.
+18”

 Vinicius Sant’Ana, a Brazilian violinist celebrated for his artistry and leadership, has served as Concertmaster of the Pro de Acucar Orchestra and is an accomplished chamber musician.
 He has performed in Carnegie Hall, and has captivated audiences in Brazil, China, Japan, Argentina, the Czech Republic and Italy.
 Mr. Sant’Ana serves as a violin and viola instructor at Maranatha Baptist University and is the conductor of the Suzuki Strings of Madison, Wisconsin.